Deep learning for nano-photonic materials -- The solution to everything!?: Interpolation and extrapolation

 The main assumption that underlies deep learning is that a mathematical function of large enough degree of freedom can approximate any other function to arbitrary precision \cite{robbinsStochasticApproximationMethod1951}.
 The large mathematical model is the artificial neural network.
 The target function to be approximated is only implicitly defined by a (large) set of data samples.
 Practically, the parameters of the network are then configured in a fitting process (the training) to match the given set of data.
 In this process, the hope is that the neural network will develop some kind of global model that describes the data and is able to generalize.
 However, such generalization happens very rarely, in most cases extrapolation outside the training data region fails quickly \cite{khaireh-waliehNewcomerGuideDeep2023}.
 This is illustrated in figure~\ref{fig:interpol_extrapol} by the example of a multilayer perceptron model, trained on datapoints sampled from a random polynomial function.
 While interpolation works well, extrapolation fails immediately outside of the training data range.

-In nano-optics and photonics materials applications, similar trends observed.
+In nano-optics and photonics materials applications, similar trends are observed.
 Limiting trained deep learning models to a valid parameter range is therefore an important secondary problem \cite{dengNeuraladjointMethodInverse2021, dengDeepInversePhotonic2022}.
-Especially, because in high-dimensional problems it is often not trivial to specify the interpolation regime \cite{balestrieroLearningHighDimension2021a}.
+Especially, because in high-dimensional problems it is often not trivial to specify the interpolation regime \cite{balestrieroLearningHighDimension2021}.
+Figure~\ref{fig:dangers_nanophot}c shows an example of extrapolation to a photonic light router design with around 150 perturbations, whereas the dataset was limited to cases with no more than 20 perturbations \cite{dinsdaleDeepLearningEnabled2021}.
 A possible approach to constrain surrogate models to the interpolation regime of the input space is to use auxiliary networks like variational autoencoders or generative adversarial networks, that learn a compact, regularized representation of the input parameters \cite{melatiMappingGlobalDesign2019, liuHybridStrategyDiscovery2020, augensteinNeuralOperatorBasedSurrogate2023, khaireh-waliehNewcomerGuideDeep2023}.
 It can also help to provide physics through additional loss functions, that test whether a solution is compatible with known physics laws (for example in form of partial differential equations or causality) \cite{raissiPhysicsinformedNeuralNetworks2019, blanchard-dionneTeachingOpticsMachine2020, chenHighSpeedSimulation2022}.
 But these steps to improve extrapolation require significant efforts, and there is no guarantee to what extent such techniques will work.
 Simply speaking, one must always expect ``to get out what has been put in'', and careful testing of the results is necessary when operating in extrapolation.